-Middle school teachers often use seventh grade math projects to help their students gain a deeper understanding of the course material.
-These projects are most effective when they are engaging, relevant to the students’ lives and closely related to topics that have been studied most recently in class.
-Math projects should also be challenging and thought-provoking for students.
-Below are three well-constructed math projects suitable for use in seventh grade mathematics classes.
+Middle school teachers often use seventh grade math projects to help their students gain a deeper understanding of course material.
+These projects are most effective when they foster creativity, are relevant to students’ lives, and relate well to topics that are studied in class.
+Math projects should be challenging and thought-provoking for students.
+Here are three well-constructed math projects suitable for seventh grade.

-Students learn best when they are involved in the subject matter.
-By allowing students to complete hands-on projects in conjunction with traditional instruction, teachers can greatly increase the chances of subject matter retention.
-Regardless of the project chosen, teachers should do their best to make sure that all students are able to actively participate.
+Students learn best when they are engaged with the subject matter.
+When students complete hands-on projects in conjunction with traditional instruction, teachers can greatly increase subject matter retention.
+Regardless of the project chosen, teachers should do their best to make sure that all students are equipped to participate.
 Teachers should also provide guidance and support throughout the project to ensure that students remain on the right track.